I walked into a bookstore with a list: a book for a client, a book and audiobook for a friend, and a CD for me. Three items nothing complex.

-What Ms. McCarter did in all three situations was select the option that was the most trouble for her the most work for her and the most satisfying for me.
-There’s a correlation there a Law of Service that should be the credo of every service driven organization in America The more you do for the customer the harder it is on you BUT, the more pleasing and the more memorable it will be to the customer.
+What Ms. McCarter did in all three situations was select the option that was the most trouble for her, the most work for her and the most satisfying for me.
+There’s a correlation there.
+A Law of Service that should be the credo of every service driven organization in America.
+The more you do for the customer the harder it is on you BUT, the more pleasing and the more memorable it will be to the customer.
 AND the more loyal the customer is likely to be.
-AND the more they are likely to tell positive (wordofmouth advertising) stories about you.
+AND the more they are likely to tell positive (word-of-mouth advertising) stories about you.

 Upstairs, the CD lady was just as nice.
 She hunted down the music I was looking for, and invited me behind the counter to search through their boxed set selection.
 I didn’t come in to buy a boxed set, but found myself trying to choose from four that I really wanted.
-I bought bore than I came for.
+I bought more than I came for.

 I go back downstairs with my musical selections.
 Ms. McCarter catches my eye and says, “Good News!
-They had the tape over at Barnes & Noble.
+They had the audiobook over at Barnes & Noble.
 It’s waiting for you at the cashier with your name on it.”
 Cool.

 I’m in the mood now.
 A buying mood.
 I start asking Ms. McCarter for everything I could think of and began selecting more books.
-OK, enough buying now it’s time for the distasteful part paying.
+OK, enough buying, now it’s time for the distasteful part, paying.
 I bring out my credit card to begin the grimacing ritual.
-Ms. McCarter sees what I’m doing and says, “This is the information desk the cashier is over there let me take you there.”
+Ms. McCarter sees what I’m doing and says, “This is the information desk.
+The cashier is over there.
+Let me take you there.”
 And grabs all my stuff before I can say a word.